elfive/homebridge-petkit-feeder-mini/README.md

 ## Important note!!!

-if you are aready a plugin user, and have trouble when upgrade to v2.x.x from v1.x.x, please first consider update and double check your config.json
+- if you are aready a plugin user, and have trouble when upgrade to v2.x.x from v1.x.x, please first consider update and double check your config.json

 you can find out how to update your config.json [here](https://github.com/elfive/homebridge-petkit-feeder-mini/wiki/How-to-convert-v1.x.x-config-to-v2.x.x).

-if you are a Petkit Feeder Element user and want to use this plugin, plseas install v2.x.x, v1.x.x is not compatible with Petkit Feeder Element.
+- if you are a Petkit Feeder Element user and want to use this plugin, plseas install v2.x.x or above, v1.x.x is not compatible with Petkit Feeder Element.

 ## homebridge-petkit-feeder-mini